evcc-io/evcc.io/content/_index.en.md

 evcc makes it possible to control the current of your wallbox.
 We already support a wide range of chargers.
 If a lot of solar power is being generated, evcc allows the charger to charge the car with lots of solar power.
 Inversely, if less solar power is available, evcc slows down (or even pauses) charging.

 evcc needs a grid energy meter to work properly.
 Using this measuring device, evcc knows the current excess of energy and can continuously adjust the charging power appropriately.
-The good news - almost every existing solar systems already contain the necessary energy meters.
+The good news - almost every existing solar system already contains the necessary energy meter.
 If not, you can easily add your own.

 If a supported vehicle is set up, evcc can take its current battery charging status and range into account when planning charging - even if the sun's not out, it'll still make sure you'll have enough range for your daily trips.